Update on the 50th Biennial (April 29 – May 2, 2022)

 By Sheila M. Byrnes, Biennial Chair and National First Vice President

-The Letters Chair arranged for distinguished speakers for the Vinnie Ream Banquet and Letters Luncheon.
-Both Ann B. Friedman, founder and chair of Planet Word, and Karen Pastorello, national award-winning author and historian on women’s rights and suffrage, have stated that they are able to attend the events in 2021.
+We have great speakers for our events.
+The Letters Chair has arranged for distinguished speakers for the Vinnie Ream Banquet and Letters Luncheon.
+Ann B. Friedman, founder and chair of the newest D.C. museum, Planet Word, is the keynote speaker at the Vinnie Ream Banquet.
+Karen Pastorello, national award-winning author and historian on women’s rights and suffrage, will speak at the Letters Luncheon.

 View the Virtual Show of Biennial Art Competition Entries